Skip to main content

 General Post-Operative Care

-• Take all prescribed medications as directed
+• Take all prescribed medications exactly as directed

-• Stay hydrated — drink plenty of water
+• Drink plenty of water and stay hydrated

-• Attend all follow-up appointments
+• Come to all follow-up appointments

 ⚠️

-• Don't skip follow-up appointments
+• Do not skip follow-up appointments

-Pain Management Strategies
+Pain Management Tips

 • Ice reduces both pain and swelling in the first 24 hours

-• Elevating your head reduces throbbing pain
+• Keeping your head elevated helps reduce throbbing pain

 Soft Foods for Recovery

-• Protein shakes and smoothies (no straws after extractions or surgery!)
+• Protein shakes and smoothies (no straws after extractions or surgery)

 • Yogurt, pudding, applesauce, ice cream